Nokia to sell its digital health unit back to Withings cofounder Éric Carreel

 The strategic review of the Digital Health business may or may not result in any transaction or other changes.
 Any further announcements about the Digital Health business will be made if and when appropriate.

-Fast-forward three months, and we now know have a slightly clearer picture of what will become of the unit formerly known as Withings, though we don’t really know what Carreel has planned for its re-acquired business.
-It also appears that Nokia may have struggled to garner interest in the business, unless Carreel put in an offer that trumped the other suitors.
+Fast-forward three months, and we now have a slightly clearer picture of what will become of the unit formerly known as Withings, though we don’t really know what Carreel has planned for his re-acquired business.
+It also appears that Nokia may have struggled to garner interest, unless Carreel put in an offer that trumped the other suitors.

 All of this makes sense, though.
 Nokia made just €16 million ($20 million) from its digital health business in Q1 2018, compared to €4.9 billion ($5.9 billion) in net sales clocked by the entire Nokia business.
 That may be partly because Nokia had already given up on the business, but it’s also indicative of where Nokia’s future intentions lie.
 The hardware game is a competitive and expensive foray, and Nokia has already been doubling down on its licensing and business-to-business operations, which include creating the infrastructure required to power 5G.